 You may be wondering about where rhyming, counting syllables, and word count play into your instruction.
 This leads us to phonological awareness.

 Phonological awareness is the big idea that phonemic awareness falls under.
 Just like I mentioned earlier, phonemic awareness is the focus on individual phonemes.
 Phonological awareness refers to sound work that is not on the phoneme level.
-Some great phonological awareness practice can take place during literacy centers.
-Here are a few examples of phonological awareness:
+Some great phonological awareness skills practice can take place during literacy centers after the foundational skill is taught.
+Here are a few examples of activities that can help students develop strong phonological awareness.

 - Students are able to count and identify how many words are in a sentence.
 I love using our daily poetry to practice this skill, among many others!